-One of Australia's most successful swimmers ever, Susie O'Neill holds a record 35 Australian titles, eight Olympic medals and a string of victories at international level.
-She was Australia's only female world record holder, after breaking Mary T Meagher's 19 year old record in the 200m butterfly.
+One of Australia’s most successful ever swimmers, Susie O’Neill holds a record 35 Australian titles, 8 Olympic medals and a string of victories at the World Championships and Commonwealth Games.

 Swimming After narrowly missing selection as a fourteen-year-old for the 1988 Seoul Olympics, Susie’s career took off at the 1990 Commonwealth games with gold and silver medals.
 Incredibly, Susie never came home without a medal from any international competition, a streak stretching from 1990 to 2000.
 As a result of her unrivaled success, Susie was recognized as Australia’s most outstanding Olympic performer since Shane Gould in 1972 and was the first Australian female swimming Olympic gold medalist since 1980.